-Already entered your personal details on a fake site?
+Already entered your personal details on a fake site or in response to a phone call?
 Report it to Action Fraud or call them on 0300 123 2040.
 If this included card or bank account details, talk to your bank immediately.

 We will always: